dart-lang/language/working/macros/feature-specification.md

 [builder]: https://github.com/dart-lang/sdk/blob/main/pkg/_fe_analyzer_shared/lib/src/macros/api/builders.dart

+### Introspection API ordering

+Macros may produce code based on the order in which the introspection APIs return results.
+For instance when generating a constructor, a macro will likely just iterate over the fields and create a parameter for each.

+We need generated augmentations to be identical on all platforms for all the same inputs, so we need to have a defined ordering when introspection apis are returning lists of declarations.

+Therefore, whenever an implementation is returning a list of declarations, they should always be given in lexicographical order.
+We use lexicographical order instead of source text order, so that macro output does not have to be re-ran when re-ordering members.

 ### Introspecting on metadata annotations

 Prior to macros, most use of metadata annotations in Dart was to guide code